-We analyse monthly short-term visitor arrival time series for New Zealand, to assess the effect of the 11 September 2001 terrorist attacks on the number of visitors to New Zealand.
-Somewhat misleading reports from the media concerning these data are highlighted.
-We demonstrate that while some historical events have had a marked structural effect on trends in visitor arrivals to New Zealand, 9/11 was not one of these.
+We analyse monthly short term visitor arrival time series for New Zealand, to assess the effect of the 11 September 2001 terrorist attacks.
+We demonstrate that while some historical events have had a marked structural effect on trends in those arrivals, 9/11 was not one of these.
 Our conclusions are drawn on the basis of an initial nonparametric analysis, followed by a new iterative approach to fitting parametric structural break models, motivated by iterative methods for seasonal data.
-Our new approach has potential applications for model-based seasonal adjustment, in addition to the dating of structural changes.
+We suggest that iterative estimation methods are a simple but crucially important feature of this approach to seasonal modelling.
+Consequently, our new approach has potential applications for model-based seasonal adjustment, in addition to the dating of structural changes.

-Key words: Break dates; Causation; Endogenous dating of structural changes; Iterative fitting; Multiple breaks; Nonparametric estimation; Seasonality; Seasonal adjustment; Terrorism effects; Trend extraction.
+Key words: Break dates; Endogenous dating of structural changes; Iterative fitting; Multiple breaks; Seasonal adjustment; Trend extraction.